gradle/gradle/design-docs/managed-component-model.md

 - The property `BinarySpec.tasks`, a collection of `Task`, should allow any `Task` implementation to be added.

-At the completion of this milestone, it should be possible to write 'before-each', 'after-each', 'all with type' etc rules for the source sets and binaries of a component, and the tasks of these things.
+At the completion of this milestone, it should be possible to write 'before-each', 'after-each', 'all with type' etc rules for the source sets and binaries of a component, and the tasks of a binary.
 These rules will be executed as required.

 ## Implementation